-Moore Stephens LLP Singapore is a member firm of Moore Stephens International Limited, which is regarded as one of the world's leading accounting and consulting association with more than 620 offices in 108 countries and more than 27,000 partners and professionals with billing in excess of US\$2.7 billion per annum.
+Moore Stephens LLP, Singapore has been established in Singapore for 30 years.
+We are a member firm of Moore Global Network Limited, which is regarded as one of the world's leading accounting and consulting association with more than 614 offices in 112 countries throughout the world, incorporating 30,168 people and with fees of more than US\$2.9 billion per annum.